lloydoftheflies/lloydoftheflies.github.io/content/thoughts/pennies-personal-art-projects.md

 ### Personal Art Projects

 Throughout the semester I'll be working on personal art projects on a roughly 3-week schedule.
 Each week will involve a check-in with Robert and an iteration, culminating in a final iteration and a critique from Robert.
-This is loosely based on the format of projects from [Mimi's _Creative Approaches to Emerging Technologies_ course](https://github.com/MimiOnuoha/Creative-Approaches).
+This is loosely based on the format of projects from [Mimi Onuoha's _Creative Approaches to Emerging Technologies_ course](https://github.com/MimiOnuoha/Creative-Approaches).
 Each exploration will include documentation of my process and a writeup on my website.

 ### Readings and Discussions